-- A. "Height of building" means the vertical distance above a reference datum measured to the highest point of the coping of a flat roof or to the deck line of a mansard roof or to the average height of the highest gable ridge of a pitched or hipped roof.
-The reference datum shall be calculated as follows: - 1.
-Determine the smallest rectangle as illustrated in Diagram A that encompasses all four corners of the proposed building pad (includes covered decks and covered porches) at final grade. - 2.
+A. "Height of building" means the vertical distance above a reference datum measured to the highest point of the coping of a flat roof or to the deck line of a mansard roof or to the average height of the highest gable ridge of a pitched or hipped roof.
+The reference datum shall be calculated as follows:

+- 1. Determine the smallest rectangle as illustrated in Diagram A that encompasses all four corners of the proposed building pad (includes covered decks and covered porches) at final grade. - 2.
 Determine the relative elevation at all four corners of the rectangle as illustrated in Diagram B below. - 3.
 Determine the reference datum elevation using the diagram instructions below.
 "Existing grade" refers to the grade existing prior to any new grading by Applicant. - 4.
 Flat roofs and roofs greater than 6-12 pitch angle will be measured from the highest point. - B. The height of a stepped or terraced building is the maximum height of any segment of the building.

 C. An exception applies to Jewett Boulevard between Northwest Garfield Avenue and Northeast Pioneer Place or Southeast 5th Avenue.
-The reference datum shall be calculated as the average sidewalk elevations along the Jewett Boulevard frontage.
+The reference datum shall be calculated as the average sidewalk elevations along the Jewett Boulevard frontage, for any building or portion of a building extending 60 feet south of the Jewett Boulevard frontage.
+For any building or portion of a building located more than 60 feet south of the Jewett Boulevard frontage, the exception does not apply, and the reference datum shall be calculated as shown using the diagram instructions provided.